VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Followed by **Heavenly Heel** into three **Ascalon’s Might**, use the Tank invulnerability.
 Next *Thordan* will once again summon his Knights and cast **Sanctity of the Ward**.

 <a id="SSanctity of the Ward">Two Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
 Quickly identify *Ser Janlenoux* (Silver armour with a white plume), if he's on the West side, everyone will rotate counter-clockwise to dodge, if he's East then it's clockwise.
+(You can also check the closest Paladin after you're groupped, you'll move toward the intercardinal that this Paladin isn't facing to)
 When *Thordan* leaves, quickly form two groups of 4 East and West.
 Then two **Sacred Sever** markers will appear and groups need to be reajusted:
 + Marked player: they change group in order that #1 is away from *Ser Zephirin* while #2 is near him.
 + Non-marked Tanks: if there's no marker in your group, swap group.
 Otherwise stay.